gregorlarson/secrepo/README.md

-# SecRepo (Prototype)
+# SecRepo
-## Prototype Warning
-I am still working out a few things with this script so you are free to play with it but be aware that you should be careful with it and also be prepared to re-write some history in your repo (I will of course try and avoid this).
-Any feedback or ideas on usability is welcome, thanks!

 ## Transparent Git Repo Encryption
 Encrypted files in the Git repo are transparently decrypted in your workspace using Git smudge/clean and text filters.

+## Safe Usage Warning
+This script is still fairly new, which means there is some new-adoption risk.
+Any feedback or ideas on usability is welcome, thanks!

+### Crypto Warning
+Like any high-strength crypto tool, you need to be aware that if you loose your key, your data *cannot* be recovered.
+The developer does not have any special back-door or administrative access.

 ## Install
 See platform-specific notes: